tiger3132/visual-training-logs/README.md

 ```

 **Plot parameter graphs for all models already trained:**

-The graphs will be stored as .png file
+The graphs will be stored as .png file in /param_graphs folder
 ```python
 python graph/all_graphs
 ```